lanceman2/panels/README.md

 say), in a large class of cases.
 So, panels provides access to "raw" pixels.

-There are other libraries that these depend on, but they are very robust and stable.
+There are other libraries that these depend on, but they appear to be robust and stable.